pallets/click/docs/commands.rst

 .. currentmodule:: click

-The most important feature of click is the concept of arbitrarily nesting command line utilities.
+The most important feature of Click is the concept of arbitrarily nesting command line utilities.
 This is implemented through the :class:`Command` and :class:`Group` (actually :class:`MultiCommand`).